 It will cripple the entire country in ways you're not imagining here.

-The people that have decided they're willing to give up their salary, give up their benefits, and give up their retirement.
+The people that have decided they're willing to give up their salary, give up their benefits and give up their retirement, I don't see that there's much room there to convince them.

 They've made up their mind for whatever reason.

-And the fact that nobody's thinking about a plan B of accommodation where you can guarantee safety in the workplace and let these people keep their jobs is somewhat mind-numbing also.
+And the fact that nobody's thinking about a Plan B of accommodation where you can guarantee safety in the workplace and let these people keep their jobs is somewhat mind-numbing also.

-So desperate to find staff, some fast food restaurants now are recruiting customers.
+Some fast food restaurants now are recruiting customers.

 How much do you make on your current job?